Cat Acne: How to Identify and Treat It

 Cat acne is very similar to human acne both in appearance and common triggers.
-It occurs where sebaceous glands are located, which for cats are around the mouth, chin, tail, and eyelids.
-Although glands are found in all these places, cat acne occurs most commonly around the chin and mouth since this area can be pretty difficult to keep clean.
+It occurs where sebaceous (oil) glands are located, which for cats are around the mouth, chin, tail, and eyelids.
+Although glands are found in all these places, cat acne occurs most commonly around the chin and mouth, since this area can be pretty difficult to keep clean.
 (Think of how much food or water accumulates in this area when eating!)

 What Cat Acne Looks Like

 Like human acne, cat acne ranges from very mild to quite severe.
 In mild cases, it can simply look like the area is dirty or grayed, but a closer look will reveal tiny blackheads and whiteheads on the surface.
-This might feel a little uncomfortable for your kitty, but it’s generally painless.
+This might feel a little itchy or uncomfortable for your kitty, but it’s generally painless.
 Sometimes mild acne will clear up on its own or remain in that mild stage.

 In more aggressive cases, cat acne presents as swollen pustules, bleeding or crusting sores, inflamed or raw skin, boils, and hair loss.
 This, of course, is quite painful for your kitty.
 The longer your feline goes without treatment, the worse the problem can become.